-Editor’s note: This article was updated on May 18, 2018, to include new life jacket loaner sites.
+Editor’s note: This article was updated to include new life jacket loaner sites.

 Like a seatbelt, a life jacket has to be worn to be useful.
 Every summer, Scott Jolley goes on a mission to ensure boaters and swimmers understand the importance of wearing a life jacket.